Troubleshooting¶

-Going through these basic troubleshooting steps should help you as an application developer identify where a problem may lie.
+Going through these basic troubleshooting steps should help you as an Application Developer identify where a problem may lie.
 If any of these steps do not give the expected "fine" output, use kubectl describe

 to investigate.